AyMeeko/highlow/thoughts.md

 - needs to render the game with the choice highlighted
 - needs to render whether the choice was correct
 - needs to render the 'lost' OR new number

+maybe there's just one channel and i have a new mapping of DisplayName: bool that indicates whether they're rate limited

+- program starts, initialize session, channel, and rateLimiter mapping (default false)
+- inside the OnPrivateMessage function,
+    - if !rateLimiter[displayName] { handleMessage }